Things to do

 e-mail – firstname.lastname@example.org

-Two private companies run minibuses to and from the RSPB Seabird Centre, operating from the harbour during the season, picking people up off the incoming ferries in the morning – £5 return for adults, £3 for children.
+Two private companies run minibuses to and from the RSPB Seabird Centre, operating from the harbour during the season, picking people up off the incoming ferries in the morning (see new timetable below) – £5 return for adults, £3 for children (cash payment only).
 The journey takes about 20 minutes each way, and the bus companies usually leave passengers at the Seabird Centre for about an hour.
-If you would like to walk one of the ways, you might want to consider getting the bus up to the Centre, and walking the return leg.
-For further information contact Bertie Currie (07740586898) or Francis McGinn (07752861788/07759935192).
+If you would like to walk one of the ways, you might want to consider getting the bus up to the Centre, and walking the return leg (which takes about 90-120 minutes).
+Dogs are taken at the drivers’ discretion, but dogs are not allowed in the Seabird Centre, assistance dogs excepted.
+For more about dogs on the island, see here.
+If you are on a day trip, please make sure that you have enough time to make the return journey in time for your sailing back to the mainland!
+From departing the harbour the whole trip, including an hour or so at the Centre, will take approximately two hours.
+For further information contact Derek Curry (078 2887 8915) or Francis McGinn (077 5993 5192).

 A large, modern children’s playground is 5 minutes walking distance from the Glamping site and is maintained by the Causeway Coast & Glens Borough Council